 Life is made up of such cycles.
 You live and hurt and heal and come out a more capable version of yourself in the aftermath.
 Then you take what you’ve learned and make practical use of it.
 You strengthen your relationships or improve your career or change your direction, moving ever-closer to happiness.

 If you endlessly sharpen but neglect to destroy the walls that stand in your way, you’ll whittle away at yourself with nothing to show for it.

-If you hack away at problems without taking the time to sharpen, you’ll work hard for little or no payoff while potentially blunting your edge in the process.
+If you hack away at problems without taking the time to sharpen, you’ll work hard for little or no payoff and blunt your edge in the process.